 Who Owns SiteBuilder.com

 I always like to see who owns any site I am reviewing and perhaps get a little background information about why the site was started.
-Unfortunately, on SiteBuilder.com there is no about page, nothing about the owners of the company.
+Unfortunately, on SiteBuilder.com, there is no about page, and nothing about the owners of the company.

-From my research, SiteBuilder has been around since 2014, is based in England and is owned by WZ (UK) Ltd. Apparently, the Endurance International Group are the major shareholders.
-They are owners of BlueHost, HostGator and many other companies
+From my research, SiteBuilder has been around since 2014, is based in England, and is owned by WZ (UK) Ltd. Apparently, the Endurance International Group are the major shareholder.
+They are owners of BlueHost, HostGator, and many other companies